The PerforModule Pack Collections at Isotonik Studios have been restructured.

 ~Froptical Compressor: A very unique multiband compression.
 The way it shelves frequencies can be used for surgical tone-shaping coupled with sexy analog vibe.

 ~Loudness Contour Fader: I’ve taken to using it instead of a normal volume fader to automate volume for parts.
 What it means is that i get more perceptible tone with less total peak congenstion, because human ears.

-~Low-End Bump: Because human ears, bass frequencies tend to use up more headroom than higher frequencies.
+~Low-End Bump: Because human ears, perceptual bass frequencies will eat up more headroom than similarly-perceptible higher frequencies.
 This means that boosting bass is more likely to bump up against your ceiling.
 Low-End Bump boost the areas just above and below a focus frequency more than that frequency itself, so by setting it to match a low transient peak, it can be boosted more than usual, for warmer fatness.

-~Stereo Mono: When i need to check mono compatability, listeing to the “M” signal (of “M-S”) by istelf is not helpful (what “Utility” does if you reduce width”).
+~Stereo Mono: When i need to check mono compatability, listening to the “M” signal (of “M-S”) by istelf is not helpful (what “Utility” does if you reduce “width”).
 I want to hear what it sounds like if the L and R signals are both coming out one speaker.
 This rack does that.

 Pingback: Controlling MIDI in Ableton Live with a Video Game Controller | PerforModule

 Pingback: Clinicality Collection – On Sale! | PerforModule